Im5tu/aspect/docs/content/docs/Getting Started/builtin-functions.md

 resource "AwsSecurityGroup"

 validate {
-    startsWith(input.Name, "contoso", true)
-}
+    contains(input.Tags, "Product-Group", "Test", true) }
 {{< /code >}}

+### contains(collection\<KeyValuePair> input, string key, string value, bool caseSensitive)

+Returns true when the KeyValuePair's key is matched with the specified key and the KeyValuePair's value is matched with the specified value.
+When `caseSensitive` is false, an ordinal case insensitve comparison is used, otherwise an ordinal case sensitive comparison will be used.

+**Example**

+{{< code lang=\"tf\" >}}
+resource "AwsSecurityGroup"

+validate {
+    contains(input.Tags, "Product-Group", "Test", true) }
+{{< /code >}}

+## EndsWith

-## endsWith(string input, string value)
+### endsWith(string input, string value)

-Returns a true when the specified value string ends with the input string, using an ordinal case insensitve comparison.
+Returns true when the specified value string ends with the input string, using an ordinal case insensitve comparison.

 **Example**